David Bennett Thomas

 Thomas recently traveled to Santiago, Chile to work with the students and faculty at the ProJazz school.

-Coro de Cámara Ainur will perform "In Time Of Silver Rain" on the Canary Islands, Spain, in the Fall 2012.
+Coro de Cámara Ainur will perform "In Time Of Silver Rain" on the Canary Islands, Spain.

 A new choral work commissioned for the choir at North Andover High School, Massachusetts, was recently premiered at Cathedral of Saint John the Divine in New York City.